Individualization and Pacing

 - Students with disabilities assessed with the Oklahoma Alternate Assessment Program may advance to fourth grade.

 - Students who demonstrate an acceptable level of performance on an approved alternative standardized reading test may advance to fourth grade.

 - Students who demonstrate through a teacher-developed portfolio that they can read on grade level may advance to fourth grade.

-- Students with disabilities who take the OSTP and have an IEP that states they have received intensive remediation in reading for more than two years and were previously retained one year or were in a transitional grade may advance to the fourth grade.
+- Students with disabilities who take the OSTP and have an IEP that states they have received intensive remediation in reading and have made adequate progress toward their IEP reading goals may advance to the fourth grade.
 Adequate progress is defined as 70%.

-- Students who have received intensive remediation in reading for two or more years and who already have been retained for a total of two years may advance to fourth grade.
+- Students who have received intensive remediation in reading for two or more years and who already have been retained may advance to fourth grade.
 Transitional grades count.

 - Students facing exceptional emergency circumstances that prevented the student from being assessed during the testing window may advance to fourth grade.
 This exemption must be approved by OSDE.

 There are four conditions that can be met that would mean automatic promotion to the 4th grade.

 - Meet RSA Criteria on the State Reading Test